How can we help?

 Complaints relating to General Insurance and Roadside Assistance

-ING general insurance products (Car Insurance, Home and Contents Insurance, Pet Insurance, Travel Insurance, and Motorcycle Insurance) and Roadside Assistance are issued by ING's partner, Auto & General Insurance Company Limited ('AGIC').
+ING general insurance products (Car Insurance, Home and Contents Insurance, Pet Insurance, Travel Insurance, and Motorcycle Insurance) and Roadside Assistance are issued by ING's partner, Auto & General Insurance Company Limited (AGIC).

-ING Car, Home and Contents, Travel and Motorcycle Insurance are distributed by Auto & General Services Pty Ltd ('AGS'), a related company of AGIC.
-ING Pet Insurance is administered by Pet Health Insurance Services Pty Ltd ('PHIS').
+ING Car, Home and Contents, Travel and Motorcycle Insurance are distributed by Auto & General Services Pty Ltd (AGS), a related company of AGIC.
+ING Pet Insurance is administered by Pet Health Insurance Services Pty Ltd (PHIS).

 Complaints and disputes relating to these products are managed and resolved by AGIC, AGS and/or PHIS in accordance with their customer complaint handling and dispute resolution procedures.
 For further details or to lodge a complaint, please refer to: www.autogeneral.com.au/corporate-governance/make-a-complaint.